edwardlai3582/Eazy-Dig/README.md

 I already have one on AWS but I think Whosampled ban it, so I have another one on cloud9 to deal with Whosampled request.

-Cloud9 shutdown the server regularly, so Whosampled fuction may not work.
+Cloud9 shutdown the server regularly, so Whosampled fuction may not work most of the time.

-Below is my server code
+Below is my server code (nodejs)

 ```
 var http = require('http');